Skip to Content

 Eastern Nepal

+Makalu Base Camp is an alternative for hikers who want to experience landscapes like Everest Base Camp and avoid crowds.
+The trek begins in a sweltering jungle full of monkeys and mule trains.
 Upon reaching higher elevations, two 4,200-meter (14,000 feet) passes must be traversed in one day.
 Expect to hike over snow for most of this day.

+The upper section of the Makalu Base Camp trek follows what is argued to be one of Nepal's most beautiful valleys.
 The valley is surrounded by sheer cliffs with dozens of waterfalls that cascade hundreds of meters down the wall, not unlike California's Yosemite National Park.
+In the springtime, you will see and hear massive chunks of ice breaking off and tumbling down the peaks around you.

-Length of time: two weeks
+• Length of time: Two weeks

-Camping/ guest house: Guesthouses, but bring a tent during the busy autumn season because space is limited.
+• Camping or guest house: Guesthouses, but bring a tent during the busy autumn season because space is limited.

-Start/ finish: Num to Num
+• Start to finish: Num to Num

 3. Eastern Nepal